thouartthat/iamthatiam/content/iamthatiam.org/Plan and Design.md

 - instructions on setting up matrix and element
 -  instructions on setting up an RSS reader
--  the philosophy of RSSi
+-  the philosophy of RSS
 -  the philosophy of your own website
 - the goal of removing scarcity
 - the value of inner work